CUTP/Protocol/Protocol_EN.md

-# CUTP - Controllable UTXO Token Protocol
+# CUP - Controllable UTXO Token Protocol

 > Draft for comments, all rights reserved, not authorized by the author, may not be published, copied, implemented, tested

 ## Summary

-CUTP is a controllable layer 1 UTXO Token protocol.
+CUP is a controllable layer 1 UTXO Token protocol.
 The overall concept is shown below.

 ![Image](./images/image01.png)